bdhave/vault4summon/readme.md

 as possible.
 Please also make sure your code compiles and passes tests.

 Before your code can be accepted into the project, you must also sign the Individual Contributor License Agreement.
-I use [cla-assistant.io](https://cla-assistant.io) and you will be prompted to sign once a pull request is opened.
+I use [cla-assistant.io](https://cla-assistant.io).
+You will be prompted to sign once a pull request is opened.